 Laboratory tests for diagnosis

-If the case received a vaccine containing the rubella virus in the 6 weeks prior to symptom onset then laboratory confirmation requires:
+If the case received a vaccine containing the rubella virus in the 6 weeks prior to symptom onset then laboratory definitive evidence for a confirmed case requires:

 - evidence of infection with a wild-type virus strain obtained through genetic characterisation.

-If the case did not receive a vaccine containing the rubella virus in the 6 weeks prior to symptom onset, then laboratory confirmation requires at least one of the following:
+If the case did not receive a vaccine containing the rubella virus in the 6 weeks prior to symptom onset, then laboratory definitive evidence for a confirmed case requires at least one of the following:

 - detection of IgM antibody specific to the virus

 - IgG seroconversion or a significant rise (four-fold or greater) in antibody level for the virus between paired sera tested in parallel where the convalescent serum was collected 10 to 14 days after the acute serum

 Consult a reference laboratory if testing is unavailable locally.

 - Under investigation: A case that has been notified, but information is not yet available to classify it as probable or confirmed.

 - Probable: A clinically compatible illness.